tc8appdevelo/SurvivalmanProject/readme.md

  Survivalman starts the player off in the wilderness with only a campfire and a spear.
 They need food, shelter, and water to keep themselves alive.
 Dehydration hits first, closely followed by hypothermia or heat exposure.
 Food is the most difficult thing to find, but you live longer without it than the other necessities.
 There will be nothing but your sense of direction to get you back to the warmth of your fire.
 There is no map, you can only see what is on the screen; when you wander in search of food and water, you have to remember how to get back.

+The player needs food, water, and fire to survive.

+The food, water, and fire meters tick down as the game goes on.

+When one of these meters runs out, or if temp gets to high, the game is over.

+The player moves with mouse clicks.

+Players can pick up food and a rock or spear to use to hunt boars.

+If the player is holding food, they can press the "E" key to eat it and it adds a certain amount of calories depending on what type it is.

+If the player kills a boar they can cook the meat on the fire by holding it and clicking on the fire.
+When they click on the fire it starts cooking and after a few seconds changes color to indicate that it is cooked.

+If the player is standing close enough to water, they automatically rehydrate and the hydration meter goes up.

+Throw spear/rock is available when holding that item by pressing the "R" key and

+If the rock or spear hits a wild boar sprite, the boar dissapears and boar meat is dropped.

+The player sprite has a run animation when it is moving.

+The run animation stops when the player stops moving.

+The run animation changes from left to right depending on the x value of their movement vector.

+The spear or rock goes through the air when the player throws it pressing the "R" key and clicking with the mouse.

+The boar meat changes color/appearance when you click on the fire while holding it and leave it there for a few seconds.

 ## Functionality & MVPs

 In Survivalman, users will perpetually be in search of water, shelter, and food.